MohamedYounis-oss/Decimal-binary-hex-converter/README.md

 The keypad matrix:
 consists of 16 button:
--numbers from 0 to 9
+- numbers from 0 to 9
 - (=) button
 - (back) button
 - 3 buttons A, B, E